weaver360/360-tutorial/ReadMe.md

 The component ``` <a-sky> ``` adds a background color or 360° image to a scene.
 A sky is a large sphere with a color or texture mapped to the inside.

 ### Task 5: Add Link to the demos in gallery.html ([helper video](https://youtu.be/WbdNPDK2rak?list=PLFtxGQKkdHa03RFEyUhgHShPm9llCDncL&t=87))
-Now you need to connect these images to their 360 view.
-To do so you will use Javascript.
+Now you need to connect the image in the gallery to its 360 view.
+To do so you will use javascript.
 You can refer the code below, which shows an example of how the first image is linked to its 360 view
 ```
 document.querySelector("#one").addEventListener('click', function() {